grassyknoll88/Hangman-Game/README.md

 # Monster Hangman

-Create a new GitHub repo called Hangman-Game or Psychic-Game, in accordance with the assignment you choose to complete.
+Create a new GitHub repo called Hangman-Game.
 Then, clone it to your computer.
 Inside your local git repository, create an index.html.
 While still in your local git repo, create a directory called assets. cd your way into the assets folder, then make three additional folders: javascript, css and images.